apoorvagnihotri/big-little-net/README.md

 ## Checklist

-- [ ] Getting the baseline from torchvision
+- [x] Getting the baseline from torchvision
+- [ ] Skeleton of the Project
 - [ ] Testing the baseline
-- [ ] Structure of the Project
 - [ ] Building Big-Little Module
   - [ ] 1st half of the components
   - [ ] 2nd half of the components